 Starts at the bottom of the Boardwalk and travels north and west to stop at the trendy Hilltop area and Lynnhaven Mall.
 Hours-- Daily, May 23 – Labor Day, 9 am - 11 pm, about every hour.

 The Wave only operates May through October (but it can be rented for private use-- like for wedding parties!-- during the off-season.

-For a list of locations to buy fare cards, click here.
-And here's a link to the VB Wave map.
+For a list of locations to buy fare cards, plus a map of the route, click here.
 For more information on the Wave, go to www.vbwave.com - 757-222-6100.

 The HRT (Hampton Roads Transit), which runs the Wave, also operates the Paddlewheel Ferry, another slice of nostalgia, which takes you from Portsmouth to Norfolk and back.
 For more information on the Paddlewheel Ferry, as well as tours of the Norfolk Naval Station, go to www.gohrt.com.